SoftwareAG/c8y-docs/src/render/guides/edge/installation/configuration.html.md

 ### Preparation

-Copy the Edge licence, SSL key, SSL certificate and, if available, Apama license into the Edge VM folder (directory "home/admin").
+Copy the Edge licence, SSL key, SSL certificate - and if available Apama license - into the Edge VM folder (directory "home/admin").

 The files have the following extensions: